ROLE OF CORPORATE GOVERNANCE IN OPTIMISING WORKFORCE PRODUCTIVITY

 One of the contemporary management practices in the modern day context is the involvement of the employees in management decision making process so that a learning work culture can be integrated within the work environment.
 Dandino (2004) argued that in majority of the cases, corporate governance is limited to the top management only while considering the perception of the organisational employees can shed light on a number of concerned areas.
 The inclusion of the organisational employees in the management decision making process would not only mean greater dimension of thinking at the time of decision making but also employee empowerment that could contribute to increase the workforce productivity.

-The prospect of stakeholder participation by means of inclusion of organisational employees in the decision making process has been a major motivation behind the choice of the research topic as the process could help in enhancing workforce performance.
-In order to test the impact of such process, the case of Tesco would be highlighted which is also the chose organisation for the dissertation.
+The prospect of stakeholder participation by means of inclusion of organisational employees in the decision-making process has been a major motivation behind the choice of the research topic as the process could help in enhancing workforce performance.
+To test the impact of such process, the case of Tesco would be highlighted which is also the chose organisation for the dissertation.
 The workforce of Tesco is found to be quite dynamic in nature mainly because of the flexible management system of the organisation.
 Hence, the dissertation would aim to evaluate the corporate governance policies and the probable impact of such policies on the workforce performance of the enterprise.

 1.1 Background of the study: